litmuschaos/github-chaos-actions/experiments/disk-fill/README.md

         APP_NS: default
         APP_LABEL: run=nginx
         APP_KIND: deployment
-        EXPERIMENT_NAME: node-cpu-hog
+        EXPERIMENT_NAME: disk-fill
+        FILL_PERCENTAGE: 80
+        TARGET_CONTAINER: nginx
         ##Custom images can also be used
         EXPERIMENT_IMAGE: litmuschaos/ansible-runner:latest
-        TOTAL_CHAOS_DURATION: 60
-        NODE_CPU_CORE: 2
         ##Select true if you want to uninstall litmus after chaos
         LITMUS_CLEANUP: true
 ```

 ## Environment Variabels

-The application pod for node-cpu-hog will be identified with the app info variables.
+The application pod for disk-fill will be identified with the app info variables.

 **Supported Chaos Action Tunables**